sophos-innovation/demeter-device-farmer-stf-README/README.md

 This is a placeholder for the project `demeter-device-farmer-stf` at https://github.com/sophos-innovation/demeter-device-farmer-stf

-The actual repository is a private fork of https://github.com/DeviceFarmer.
+The repository is a private fork of https://github.com/DeviceFarmer.

 For inquiries, please contact info@sophos-innovation.com